We have audited the accompanying financial statements of RESTILE

 Management''s Responsibility for the Financial Statements

 fair view of the financial position, financial performance and cash

-flows of the Company in accordance with
+flows of the Company in accordance with the accounting principles

-preparation and presentation of the financial statements that give a true and fair view
+presentation of the financial statements that give a true and fair view

 and are free from material misstatement, whether due to fraud or error.

 Our responsibility is to express an opinion on these financial

 requirements and plan and perform the audit to obtain reasonable

 An audit involves performing procedures to obtain audit evidence about

-the amounts and disclosures in the financial statements.
+the amounts and the disclosures in the financial statements.
 The

 procedures selected depend on the auditor''s judgment, including the

 assessment of the risks of material misstatement of the financial

 statements, whether due to fraud or error.
 In making those risk

 true and fair view in order to design audit procedures that are

-appropriate in the circumstances but not for the purpose of expressing
+appropriate in the circumstances, but not for the purpose of expressing

 effectiveness of such controls.
 An audit also includes evaluating the

 evaluating the overall presentation of the financial statements.

 We believe that the audit evidence we have obtained is sufficient and

 appropriate to provide a basis for our audit opinion on the financial

 Basis for Qualified Opinion

-(a) The Company has generated negative operating cash flows, incurred
+1. The Company has generated negative operating cash flows, incurred

 substantial operating losses, significant deterioration in value of